Donutnz/Dump-Configurations-Parameters/README.md

 ## Usage

+Run the script and select the folder to in which to create the CSV file.

-The script will fail if the design is not configured.
+Note: The script will fail if the design is not configured.

+Note: If a file with the same name already exists, it will be overwritten!

 ## Todo

+* Some of the values come out a little messy (e.g. lots of trailing zeros).

 ## License